HopefulLlama/Releaser/CONTRIBUTING.md

 ## Dev Setup
 Follow the instructions listed in [Getting Started](../../..#getting-started).

-Clone rlsr repository and run `npm install` in the to install all dependencies needed.
+Clone llama-rlsr repository and run `npm install` in the to install all dependencies needed.

 Additionally run `npm install -g gulp`.
 Gulp is used to run linting and unit tests.